JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 restored with [`restore_default_sysimage()`](@ref).

-Note that sysimages are created "incrementally" in the sense that they add to the sysimage of the process running PackageCompilerX.
+Note that sysimages are created "incrementally" in the sense that they add to the sysimage of the process running PackageCompiler.
 If the default sysimage has been replaced, the next `create_sysimage` call will create a new sysimage based on the replaced sysimage.
 It is possible to create a sysimage non-incrementally by passing the `incremental=false` keyword.
 This will create